Oil prices edge up on OPEC hopes, but doubts linger

 Production cuts by OPEC kingpin Saudi Arabia and signs that it plans further trims have helped buoy the market.

-The Kingdom cut oil output in January by at least 486,000 barrels per day (bpd) to 10.058 million bpd, fully implementing an agreement by the Organisation of the Petroleum Exporting Countries (OPEC) and other producers to curb a global supply glut.
+The Kingdom cut oil output in January by at least 486,000 barrels per day (bpd) to 10.058 million bpd, fully implementing an agreement by the Organization of the Petroleum Exporting Countries (OPEC) and other producers to curb a global supply glut.

 State oil giant Saudi Aramco has started talks with customers globally on possible cuts of 3 per cent to 7 per cent in February crude loadings.

-There are also reports of supply cuts from Abu Dhabi.
+On Friday, a Kuwaiti oil official said that country had also reduced production in line with the deal, and there are also reports of supply cuts from Abu Dhabi.

 Still, doubts remained that all producers would fully implement planned reductions.